The Gallbladder — A Small Pear Shaped Organ

 Though the gallbladder is not a vital organ, it can be subject to a number of diseases, some of which can result in serious complications.
 Gallbladder disease can occur in both sexes though it is more common in women.
 The two most common diseases involving the gallbladder are gallstone disease and cholecystitis.

 In cholecystitis, the gallbladder is inflamed.
-It can be due to gallstone disease and can occur in conditions other than gallstone disease also, when it is called acalculous cholecystitis.
-The symptoms include abdominal pain and fever.
+It can be due to gallstone disease and can occur in conditions other than gallstone disease also when it is called acalculous cholecystitis.
+The symptoms include sharp, cramping, or dull pain, steady pain or pain that spreads to your back or below your right shoulder blade.
+Other symptoms may include fever, clay-colored stools, nausea and vomiting, yellowing of skin and whites of the eyes (jaundice).
+The main symptom is a pain in the upper right side or upper middle of your belly that usually lasts at least 30 minutes.

 Removal Of The Gallbladder